The Designated Safeguarding Lead in this school is Michelle Hannaford

 Anyone who has concerns about the health, welfare or safety of a child can call Derbyshire County Council via Starting Point on 01629 533190.

-Here is a link to the Safeguarding Policy - Child Protection and Safeguarding Policy July 2018.docx
+Policies relating to Safeguarding - Child Protection and Safeguarding Policy 2021